 Getting a Texas Learners Permit

 Getting a learners permit is one of the first steps that teens and young adults take to becoming a licensed driver.
 A learners permit allows the student driver to legally drive with a licensed driver over the age of 21 in the passenger seat.
+Here’s a guide to getting your Texas learners permit and how to get a drivers license in Texas.

 There are a number of steps that are taken to getting your learners permit in Texas, including starting Drivers Ed.
 If you know how the system works ahead of time, you can plan out your actions ahead of time, enroll in the right courses, fulfill all your driving requirements, and earn your driving privileges.